 Photo Art Competition

-If an image conforms with the Nature competition rules, it may not be entered into the Photo Art competition.
+Submissions can be made to the Photo Art Competition in August and September of each year.
+If an image conforms to the Nature competition rules, it may not be entered into the Photo Art competition.

 There is no specific theme for the Photo Art Competition.

 Each club member may submit up to six (6) photographs in the Photo Art Competition.